hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Update a node in a load balancer with the specified condition.
-The id of the node may be used or `address:port`.
+Use the node id or `address:port`.

 ###Examples
 Update node '10.1.1.1:80' to 'DISABLED':